 Now it’s a blatantly obvious after hearing Jennifer’s situation that she’s going through a really difficult time.

-So hopefully what we can do with this podcast episode is give her some clarity and also give anyone who’s going through a similar situation to Jennifer or has gone through a similar situation to Jennifer, some clarity on what they should be doing.
+So hopefully what we can do with this podcast episode is give her some clarity on if her ex still cares and also give anyone who’s going through a similar situation to Jennifer or has gone through a similar situation to Jennifer, some clarity on what they should be doing.
 What’s the best way to approach the on again, off again relationship.

 So first off, let’s do a quick recap of what Jennifer’s situation is.